 Touch OSC is a popular app for creating such a control surface.
 Although it is limited in internal programming functions, it is quite straightforward.
 Before we get into the main example, let's look at just creating a simple GO button.

-The OSC for a workspace-level GO command is very straightforward: /go
+The OSC for a workspace-level GO command is very straightforward: /go.
+So we

 they're called, are created in the Touch OSC Editor app which can be downloaded